kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-== Injuries ==

-- setup: injury deck
-- setup: initial injury and god advance (easy)
-- action: spend a die to heal (easy)
 - round: end of round, roll Titan die and apply injuries (not too hard)
-- During fight, bad roll causes injury (easy after multi-round fight is done)
+  - QUESTION: Are phases needed for this?
+Maybe not yet???
+  - New PhaseRoundEnd, queued by endTurn
+    - Checking end of game (later)
+    - Rolling titan die and issuing wounds
+    - Clearing the list of dice rolled this round
+    - Setting current player back to 0
+    - Set phase to PhaseStartTurn
+    - End phase
+  - New PhaseStartTurn
+    - Advance gods based on other players' rolls
+      - When endTurn reRolls, add to the list of dice rolled this round
+    - Check for skipping turn
+      - Ask player which wounds to heal
+      - endTurn but don't reroll!
+    - end phase

+== Wounds ==

+- action: spend a die to heal (not too hard)
 - turn: if too many injuries, skip and heal (not too hard)
 - Shrine quest reward: Heal injuries (not too hard)

 == Round end/Game end ==

-- effect: free god advance for other players' rolls
+- effect: free god advance for other players' rolls (not too hard)
-- effect: ability to move to zeus after 12 quests completed
+- effect: ability to move to zeus after 12 quests completed (somewhat hard)
-- round: detect end of game and determine winner
+- round: detect end of game and determine winner (easy after round end done)

 == Quests ==

 - Monsters
   - Should roll dice during battle
+  - During fight, bad roll causes wound (easy after fight rolls are done)

 == Gods ==